nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/pasta_spinash.md

 * some olive oil
 * a generous amount of pepper
 * some salt
-* a large bowl packet full of fresh baby spinach
+* a large bowl packed full of fresh baby spinach
-* the equivalent of one and a half large cloves of garlic^garlic]
+* the equivalent of one and a half large cloves of garlic[^garlic]
 * about 30 grams of butter
 * some grated parmesan[^cheese]

 [^pasta]: I prefer to use long thin pasta such as spaghetti or tagliatelle for this recipe.
-Ideally, you want pasta that will catch the sauce such as bronze cut pasta but, you do not need to go that fancy with your ingredients.
+Ideally, you want pasta that will catch the sauce such as bronze-cut pasta but, you do not need to go that fancy with your ingredients here.

 [^garlic]: Do *not* forget or omit the garlic.
 It is a key ingredient in the final flavor.